 Are you feeling stressed or overwhelmed?
 Why not try this 10 minute meditation session designed to reduce stress.

-Join our weekly workshop and spend time practicing your mindfulness and meditation techniques.
+Join our weekly meditations and spend time practicing your mindfulness and meditation techniques.

 Every Tuesday 12.30pm-13.00pm.

 Email: HWBC@barnsley.ac.uk to book a place.